ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ### Loading metadata (web interface)

-Option not yet available in NADA.
+This option is currently not available.
+It will be added in a future version of NADA.

 ### From scratch (web interface)